 It was a very Ruby weekend over the 18th and 19th of March at the wroc_love.rb conference!
-It’s our third time supporting this awesome event, and it only gets better.
+It's our third time supporting this fantastic event, and it only gets better.

-Over the weekend a lot of familiar faces from the Ruby world converged on Wrocław.
-We came from all corners of the globe to exchange different points of view, and debate the finer points of the Ruby programming language and its ecosystem.
+Over the weekend, many familiar faces from the Ruby world converged on Wrocław.
+We came from all corners of the globe to exchange different points of view and debate the finer points of the Ruby programming language and its ecosystem.

 The Information Technology building at the University of Wroclaw campus set a brilliant scientific atmosphere and tone to the event.
-Here we could experience various technical talks: lectures, panels, brain storms, lightning talks - oh and we can’t forget about those mysterious discussions during the after party!
+Here, we could experience various technical talks: lectures, panels, brainstorms, and lightning talks.
+Oh, and we can't forget those mysterious discussions during the after-party!

 Topics highlight